-There’s a very nice guide on the internet to managing federal grants, “A Guide to Managing Federal Grants for Colleges and Universities.”
+There’s a very nice guide on the internet to managing federal grants, “A Guide to Managing Federal Grants for Colleges and Universities [now behind a paywall, apparently].”
 The Guide is published by Atlantic Information Services and looks like it was published this year.
 The primary author is a research programs officer at a major public university.
 The Guide does a good job describing intellectual property and condensing federal requirements into understandable segments.
 But when it comes to Bayh-Dole, the Guide makes a number of mistakes that contribute to the continuing mischaracterization of Bayh-Dole and its proper implementation.

 The Guide focuses on the conditions for a patentable invention, pointing out the new, useful, and non-obvious components of patentable subject matter.
 That’s fine, but the Guide misses the conception plus reduction to practice plus recognition by the inventors that their work involves an inventive element.
 (An inventor doesn’t go–is it new, useful, and non-obvious?
 Oh, it’s an invention!
 One goes–look what I thought up–it works!
 It’s an invention!
 Now, is it patentable?)
 Conception and reduction to practice are key elements that determine when an invention has been made, and therefore also when an invention is potentially within scope of the standard patent rights clause requirements.
 For the management of inventions made in the context of federal funding, the critical term is “subject invention”–